-Even though the LX10 makes several automatic settings in Intelligent Auto mode, there are still some options you can adjust using the menu system and, to some extent, the physical control buttons.
+Even though the FZ2500 makes several automatic settings in Intelligent Auto mode, there are still some options you can adjust using the menu system and, to some extent, the physical control buttons.

 First, you can use the Recording menu to select certain settings, although the choices are sharply limited compared to the many options that are available in other still-shooting modes.
-In those other modes (including Intelligent Auto Plus), there are eight screens of options available on the Recording menu; in basic Intelligent Auto mode, there are only three screens of options.
+In those other modes (including Intelligent Auto Plus), there are seven screens of options available on the Recording menu; in basic Intelligent Auto mode, there are only two screens of options.
 I will discuss those options in Chapter 4.
 I included a table of recommended settings for general picture-taking in this mode in Chapter 2.

-Second, you can press the Left button to bring up the focus mode menu and select either AF for autofocus or MF for manual focus.
+Second, you can use the focus mode lever to the right of the viewfinder to select either AFS/AFF or AFC for autofocus, or MF for manual focus.
 I discussed the general use of those settings in Chapter 2 and I will provide more details in Chapter 5.

-Third, you can press the Down button to call up the drive mode menu, which I mentioned briefly in Chapter 2.
-In Intelligent Auto mode, you can select any option on the drive mode menu, including burst shooting, 4K Photo, Post focus, and the self-timer.
+Third, you can use the drive mode dial to select one of the drive mode options, which I mentioned briefly in Chapter 2.
+In Intelligent Auto mode, you can select any option on the drive mode dial, including burst shooting, 4K Photo, Post Focus, the self-timer, and interval shooting.
 I will provide further information in Chapter 5.

-You also can use other controls for their intended purposes in this mode, such as the 4K button to get access to the 4K settings and the Q.Menu button to get access to the Quick Menu.
-You can pop up the flash with the flash release button, but the camera will decide whether to use it.
+You also can use other controls for their intended purposes in this mode, such as the Q.Menu button to get access to the Quick Menu.
+You can pop up the flash with the flash release switch, but the camera will decide whether to use it.
 I will discuss those options, among others, in Chapter 5.

 In summary, although the Intelligent Auto shooting mode lets the camera make most of the technical decisions, you still can have a fair amount of involvement in making settings for photographs (and movies).
-Especially when you're just starting out to use the LX10, the basic Intelligent Auto mode provides a good start for exploring the camera's features.
+Especially when you're just beginning to use the FZ2500, the basic Intelligent Auto mode provides a good start for exploring the camera's features.
 The automation in this mode is sophisticated and will often produce excellent results; the drawback is that you don't have as much creative control as you might like.
 But for ordinary picture-taking opportunities, vacation photos, and quick shots when you don't have much time to decide on particular settings, Intelligent Auto is a wonderful tool to have at your fingertips.